BRATS Logo - Bredhurst Receiving and Transmitting Society

 Even before the RSGB considered running its, voluntary attendance, training courses for instructors, the BRATS' original principle Lead Instructor ( now would be called the Registered Instructor) had been in many hours of consultation with teachers, who are in main stream education, who train teachers to be good teachers and their conclusion is that the BRATS training methods and course study materials are the embodiment of all current good educational practise.
 The RSGB have confirmed (Jan 2005) that trainers from the BRATS do not have to attend the RSGB Train the Trainer course in order to provide good training.

-All BRATS Club courses are run by tutors who have detailed knowledge of their subject, and who are coached by the Brats registered Instructor as to their presentation.
-At the BRATS Club there is not just one tutor running all the course(s) whether it is at Foundation, Intermediate or Advanced level.
+The BRATS Club courses are no longer in place but detailed knowledge of this subject, and with membership of the BRATS club ,Brats registered Instructors are available to help your understanding.
+At the BRATS Club, there is not just one mentor available for all the course(s) whether it is at Foundation, Intermediate or Advanced level.

 Successful courses